8x Front Squat @ 45#

 Rest between sets and exercises

-Work through the test briskly enough so you can complete it in 60 minutes.
+Work through the test briskly enough so you can complete it in 90 minutes, including the IBA run.
 For the bench press, front squat, and dead lift, there is no set rest period between sets.
 Rather, perform the test with a partner, or pretend that you are.
 By the time each guy does the set, plus weight changes, you’ll be getting enough rest for these tests.
 Also, use the same barbell for each lift.
 The time it takes to unload the plates, re-set the racks for the front squat, and or, take off the barbell for the dead lift, etc, will give you the right amount of rest before starting the next exercise.

 After the dead lifts, the athlete can take time to get a drink and catch his or her breath before starting the sprints.
 After the sprints, rest 3-5 minutes before doing the pull ups.
 You can take another couple of minutes between the pull ups and the sand bag get ups.
 Start the run within 10 minutes of finishing the sandbag getups.